itissid/drop_webdemo/README.md

 # What is this [demo](http://drophere.me)?
-The demo is a PoC of productization of being *here, in The moment,* and conscious urban exploration.
+The demo is a PoC of productization of being *here, in The moment*, and conscious urban exploration.
 I have utilized AI (LLMs), OpenRouteService, FastAPI and K8s for building it.

 The REST routes of the website encapsulate a conscious disposition of Time and Space I wanted to capture: Here and Now(or Later).